Nicaragua may be holding presidential elections, but it is edging toward dictatorship

 In the run-up to Sunday's election, Ortega, who turns 76 on Nov.
 11, has jailed dozens of opponents, including seven people who said they wanted to challenge him for the presidency.
 Student leaders, businesspeople and journalists have been rounded up, and tens of thousands of Nicaraguans have gone into exile.

 Ortega's Sandinista party controls Nicaragua's congress and recently passed a series of laws criminalizing nearly all forms of dissent.
-Observers say they haven't seen this level of repression in Latin America since the military dictatorships of the 1990s.
+Observers say they haven't seen this level of repression in Latin America since the military dictatorships of the 1970s and 80s.

 Opponents are urging voters to sit this election out and are using a slogan from the coronavirus pandemic, "Quedate en Casa" or "Stay at Home," to urge Nicaraguans not to go to the polls.
 The hashtag #MiCandidatoEstaPreso, or #MyCandidateIsIncarcerated, is being pushed on social media.